- Publish Date: 15-01-2018 / 8:27 PM

 - Category : Signs Hacks

+5 Dehydration symptoms and signs.
 Dehydration is a serious health problem that many faces yearly, and it can happen to anybody in any season.
 Yes, you heard right, dehydration symptoms and signs are not readily detectable by most, and anybody can suffer from dehydration in the summer months and during winter and springs if your body lacks adequate fluids.
 Dehydration can cause severe health conditions and even death.
 According to recent research by the American Journal of Public Health, more than half of the children and adolescents in the United States do not drink sufficient water.
 Therefore, it is advisable to know the signs of dehydration and symptoms associated with it.

 The problem with people is that they do not immediately realize that they are not getting enough water until they suffer the more serious adverse effects of dehydration.
 To save you from the trouble and unnecessary medical bills, here are 5 dehydration symptoms and signs that you must watch out for because it could save your life.

 Some of the first signals that your body sends when you are getting dehydrated include the increased feeling of thirst and a dry, sticky sensation in your mouth.
-Getting these signs means you are not drinking enough fluids and may indicate that you have mild to moderate dehydration.
+Getting these dehydration symptoms and signs means you are not drinking enough fluids and may indicate that you have mild to moderate dehydration.
 Sticky mouth is probably the early signs of dehydration and symptoms that most people get, and when this happens, the most straightforward remedy is to drink water immediately.

 - 2. Dry eyes or blurry vision